 To calculate your business rates bill we multiply the rateable value of the property by the business rates multiplier figure.

-Get an estimate of your business rates and see the current multiplier by using the business rates estimator tool (GOV.UK); the estimator tool only provides an approximate figure.
+Get an estimate of your business rates and see the current multiplier by using the business rates estimator tool (GOV.UK).
+The estimator tool only provides an approximate figure.
 Your exact rates will be shown on your bill.